Chem Chem is set in its own concession close to the Tarangire National Park.

 Health & safety

-Medical care: Chem Chem has a basic first-aid kit on site and was planning to first-aid train a number of their staff when we last visited.
+Medical care: Chem Chem has a basic first-aid kit on site and the staff are trained in first-.
 For more serious matters the hospital in Arusha is about 1½ hours' drive away.

 Dangerous animals: High Risk

-Security measures: A team of 20 askaris patrols the grounds of Chem Chem.
+Security measures: A team of 20 askaris patrols the grounds of Chem Chem 24/7.

 Fire safety: Chem Chem has a fire evacuation procedure, and there are fire extinguishers in each room.